Affiliate links on Android Authority may earn us a commission. Learn more.

 Compared to the Pixel 3a, the Pixel 4a is very much an incremental update.
 That’s visible in the familiar design but also throughout the spec sheet.

 The key updates concern performance and memory.
-The Snapdragon 670 processor on the Pixel 3a has been replaced with the 730G, which offers better overall speed, but only slightly improved graphic performance.
+The Snapdragon 670 processor on the Pixel 3a has been replaced with the 730G, which offers better overall speed and slightly improved graphic performance.
 RAM and storage have been bumped up to 6GB and 128GB, up from 4GB and 64GB on the Pixel 3a.
 That’s a welcome update, though it’s basically the bare minimum Google could get away with in 2020 and beyond.

 The screen is slightly larger (5.81 inches vs 5.6 inches) and slightly taller (19.5:9 ratio, vs 18.5:9 last year), while the resolution stays the same.
 The Pixel 4a definitely looks more modern, giving up the Pixel 3a’s chunky top and bottom bezels.

 Cameras are very similar, and the battery has received only a slight upgrade, to 3,140mAh, up from 3,080mAh.
 That said, battery life is notably better on the Pixel 4a, thanks to the newer processor.

 What about the Pixel 4a (5G)?

-In true Google fashion, the company is muddying the waters with a 5G version of the Pixel 4a.
-The Pixel 4a (5G) released a few months after the non-5G device at a price of $499.
+In true Google fashion, the company has muddied the waters with a 5G version of the Pixel 4a.
+The Pixel 4a (5G) was released a few months after the non-5G device for $499.
 It came out at the same time as the Pixel 5, which also features 5G.